AdobeDocs/experience-manager-screens.en/help/user-guide/using-adaptive-renditions.md

 ## Prerequisites {#pre-reqs}

 >[!IMPORTANT]
 >Before you start using Adaptive Renditions, in an AEM Screens channel, it is recommended to learn about this feature's Architectural Overview and Configuration.
-See Adaptive Renditions for more details.
+See Adaptive Renditions: Architectural Overview and Configurations for more details.

-## Using Adaptive Renditions {#using-adaptive-renditions}
+## Using Adaptive Renditions in an AEM Screens Channel {#using-adaptive-renditions}

+Once you have added mapping rules and uploaded renditions, now you can use Adaptive Renditions to your assets in an AEM Screens channel.

+Follow the steps below: